 Certification & Training

-webFCE Certification & Training is Quick and Easy
+webFCE Certification & Training is Straightforward and Free

 The potential new “evaluator” completes a web-based multiple choice examination that covers the DOT-RFC battery and webFCE software.
 If they pass (minimum score of 80%), they receive a “certificate of completion” and join a list of certified evaluators.
 This certification process will help ensure that the evaluator will at least have a basic level of competency on how to perform an FCE, will know how to interpret the results of an FCE and will also have a general understanding of the overall framework and operation of the webFCE software program.